Back to Insights

-Virtual meetings are the new norm as more people are working from home.
+By 2026, virtual and hybrid meetings are firmly the norm, and AI meeting assistants have become a standard part of how teams collaborate.
 Gone are the days of walking into the office on Monday morning and having a powwow to discuss the strategy and plan of attack for the week.
 Yes, there is something to be said about meeting face to face.
 We all know that seeing someone in person inspires connection, engagement, and forces attention.
 But virtual meetings can be just as effective, and actually even more effective, if you run them properly.

 So, how do you run a successful virtual meeting?
 Here are a few tips…